bcampolo/nvim-starter-kit/README.md

 ├── .config
 │   └── nvim
 │       ├── ftplugin
+│       │   ├── java.lua                    # Add files here in the form filetype.lua
 │       │   ├── markdown.lua                    # Add files here in the form filetype.lua
 │       │   └── ...                             # to change options based on file type (not extension)
 │       ├── lua